-A number of new standards, amendments to standards and interpretations are not yet effective for the year ended 31 December 2011, and have not been applied in preparing these consolidated financial statements.
+A number of new standards, amendments to standards and interpretations are not yet effective for the year ended 31 December 2012, and have not been applied in preparing these consolidated financial statements.
 None of these will have an effect on the consolidated financial statements of the Bank, with the exception of:

-• IFRS 9 Financial Instruments (effective for annual periods beginning on or after 1 January 2015; to be applied prospectively).
+• FRS 9 Financial Instruments (Effective for annual periods beginning on or after 1 January 2015; to be applied prospectively.
+Earlier application is permitted.)
 This Standard replaces the guidance in IAS 39, Financial Instruments: Recognition and Measurement, about classification and measurement of financial assets.
 The Standard eliminates the existing IAS 39 categories of held to maturity, available for sale and loans and receivable.